D.H. Lawrence was a twentieth century novelist known for his work on human relationships

 Chronology/Biography of David Herbert Lawrence:

-1898: Went to Nottingham to attend High School.
+1898: Lawrence went to Nottingham to attend High School.

-1901: Left school to become a junior clerk at Haywoods Surgical Appliance factory.
+1901: He left school to become a junior clerk at Haywoods Surgical Appliance factory.
 He was bullied by the factory girls and then contracted pneumonia so had to leave.
 He went to Hagg’s Farm whilst he was recovering and was introduced to literature by the daughter Jessie Chambers.

 1902: D.H.
 Lawrence became a teacher at the British School in Eastwood.

-1904: Wrote his first poems at the age of nineteen many of which tried to follow the style of William Wordsworth.
+1904: He wrote his first poems at the age of nineteen many of which tried to follow the style of William Wordsworth.

 1906: D.H.
 Lawrence went on to University College Nottingham to become a student.

-1907: Won a short story competition organised by the Nottingham Guardian newspaper.
+1907: He won a short story competition organised by the Nottingham Guardian newspaper.
 Started writing the novel that was to become “The White Peacock”.

 1908: Newly qualified as a teacher he went to London and taught in the Davidson Road School in Croydon.